Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 Use the command from the previous task to search the log for the server IP 3.212.197.166

-- We can scan for and highlight multiple entries with:
+- We have two options to scan the log and find the PIDs:

+  1) The easy way, this requires an extra step where we write the provided script "scanSysmonEvents.sh" to the server, but it is much easier to read.
+The script can be ran with:

-      cat ubuntu/var/log/syslog | grep --color=always "ProcessId" | grep --color=always "2840"
+          cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scanSysmonEvents.sh "3.212.197.166"

+  2) The hard way, this output is more difficult to read:

-      cat ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView | bash scan.sh "3.212.197.166"
+          cat ubuntu/var/log/syslog | grep --color=always '"ProcessId">' | grep --color=always "3.212.197.166"

-Now we just need to go through the output and find the unique PIDs.
+- Now we just need to go through the output and find the unique PIDs.

   - The PIDs are: 2840,3324,3939

 # What User Executed Process 3324: